 - Homeopathic medicines have a long history of treating and curing gout.

 - Apart from giving relief in swelling and pain the medicines aid in the digestion of the proteins, which cause the uric acid build-up thus nipping the bud before the complaint becomes chronic and recurring in nature.

-- Acute remedies like Aconite and Colchicum immediately help the patient in relieving the traumatizing pain when administered in right potency and doses.
+- Acute remedies like Aconite and Colchicum immediately help the patient in relieving the traumatizing pain when administered in the right potency and doses.

-- Benzoic acid and Lycopodium are few of the indicated medicines which are helpful in lowering the increased levels of uric acid.
+- Benzoic acid and Lycopodium are a few of the indicated medicines which are helpful in lowering the increased levels of uric acid.

 - Berberis Vulgaris is the sure shot indicated medicine when gout is associated with kidney stones.

-- Once under the wings of Homeopathy the patient is free from relapses in case of Gout and High Uric acid diathesis especially if he or she takes care and precaution and brings a change in the diet and lifestyle.
+- Once under the wings of Homeopathy, the patient is free from relapses in case of Gout and High Uric acid diathesis especially if he or she takes care and precaution and brings a change in the diet and lifestyle.